 Zainteresowania naukowe: składnia, kultura języka, komunikacja językowa.

-(3) the abstract of 300–500 printed characters in the language of the article followed by a list of 5–7 keywords separated by commas,
+(3) the abstract (up to 200 words in the language of the article) followed by a list of 5–7 keywords separated by commas,

 2. The text